nicolas-dufour/bird-classification-challenge/README.md

-## Object recognition and computer vision 2020/2021
+## Object recognition and computer vision 2020/2021 bird classification competition

 ### This is my submission for the data challenge of the MVA recvis 2020 class